minoplhy/DNSserver/README.md

-# DOT DOH with haproxy
+# HaproxyDNS
+Use Haproxy as Dns-over-HTTPS DNS-over-TLS Server

 **!!! denylist.rpz and allowlist.rpz are made for my _private_ use and will _cause_ problem with _some_ domain !!!**